asadiceccarelli/italian-wholesale/README.md

 > Zonal comparison for a single cycle one hour battery.

 The revenue from a single cycle battery is easily calculated by subtracting the PUN minimum from the zonal peak of each day and summing each day's revenue together over the course of the year.
 The North and Central North regions of Italy generate a higher revenue than the rest of the country, however there less than 3 k€/MW difference.
-The GB Day-Ahead market, on the other hand, had the potential to generate 50.5 k€/MW in 2022, which is less than every region in Italy.
+The GB Day-Ahead market, on the other hand, had the potential to generate 65.7 k€/MW in 2022, which is more than every region in Italy.

 ### One hour dual cycle